joshuaxiao13/CP-Stash/AtCoder Educational DP/L/README.md

 # L - Deque

 In this problem, Taro and Jiro take turns removing elements from the beginning or end of some sequence, `a`, of size `N` until the sequence is empty.
-They sum up the values of the elements they choose to get their score.
+They sum up the values of the elements they choose to get their final scores.

 > Let `X` and `Y` be Taro's and Jiro's total score at the end of the game, respectively.
 Taro tries to maximize `X − Y`, while Jiro tries to minimize `X − Y`.